Creator mode is a LinkedIn profile feature launched in April 2021, to support content creators.

 Turning on creator mode forces you to have Follow first mode on as well.

-I think if you’re a genuine content creator, this shouldn’t be a problem.
+If you’re a genuine content creator, this shouldn’t be a problem.
 And note that people can still connect with you via the More | Connect menu option on your profile.

 Follower count.